 The Elizabeth Greenshields Foundation grant is one of the most prestigious grants available to emerging figurative artists, as well as one of the most substantial.
 It is one of the longest standing, with an illustrious history of recipients spanning more than half a century.
 It is also unique in its scope, in that it is available to students and artists around the world.

-To date, the Foundation has provided financial assistance to more than 1700 students and artists in 40 countries.
+To date, the Foundation has provided financial assistance to some 1900 students and artists in 40 countries.
 Its grantees are renowned artists, both nationally and internationally, as well as highly respected art professors, teachers and mentors.
 The Foundation is extremely proud of its grantees and of their accomplishments.
 A selection of the works of some of the Foundation’s previous grantees can be found in the Gallery.

 Grants are awarded based solely on the information contained in the Application Form and the supporting documentation and material submitted with it.
 The Foundation does not conduct personal interviews.
 The decision of the Foundation is final and is not subject to review or appeal.

 “The generous support of The Elizabeth Greenshields Foundation has allowed me a year of focus, self-discipline, and creativity as I continue to explore my practice in the Masters of Fine Arts program at the Nova Scotia College of Art & Design.
 Your grant will allow me to continue to fund my artistic development in ways that would otherwise have been impossible.”— Elizabeth (Liz) Toohey-Wiese (2013 / 2014 Grantee)